 In August, the Vancouver Sun reported that Sockeye salmon stocks were down, less than a third of what was expected.

-In November, the Sun reported that Pink salmon returned with drastically fewer than expected numbers.
+In November, the they reported that Pink salmon returned with drastically fewer than expected numbers.

 “It’s clear that we have a severe conservation crisis on our hands,” said Aaron Hill, executive director of the Watershed Watch Salmon Society.